slowernews/wisdom-tldr/chapters/chapter_1_self.md

 But the path to mastery is a never ending story: skills are perishable.

 <!--
+some of the skills that you need to achive expertise are not yet systemised/conscientent

 If you can’t explain something in simple terms, you don’t understand it.
 What I cannot create, I do not understand.